f-ojo/fayoojo/content/authors/admin/_index.md

 - Visitors
 ---

-Fayo Ojo is currently a Visiting Researcher in Haptic Intelligence at the Max Planck Institute for Intelligent Systems working with socially assistive robotics.
-She is an alumna of the University of Maryland, Baltimore County (UMBC).
-There she completed independent and collaborative research projects in human-centered computing and software engineering.
-She has also interned in the Embedded Processing and Information Technology groups at Texas Instruments.
+Fayo Ojo is currently a student at Johns Hopkins University pursuing an MSE in Systems Engineering.

 When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach as the former president of Computer Science Education at UMBC.
 She was also a [Grand Challenges Scholar](http://engineeringchallenges.org/GrandChallengeScholarsProgram.aspx) focusing on Advancing Personalized Learning.
 She hopes to continue working in this area throughout her career as a researcher.